OpenCircuits/OpenCircuits/docs/Guides/Imports.md

 ## CONSTANTS ##
     Any constants.
-For example the constants from app/core/utils/Constants
+For example, the constants from app/core/utils/Constants
 ## VECTOR ##
     Always use import "Vector" instead of import "app/core/utils/math/Vector"